Head Coach MARVIN LEWIS and Defensive Backs Coach MARK CARRIER

-SW: “It was exciting because I know that I have so many Georgia players that have been here, and they’re in Cincinnati and doing great things with the Bengals.
-When I got the phone call and they told me, I was like, ‘Add me to the list of Bengals from Georgia, and let’s go off and do something great and help the team win and do whatever I can.’ ”
+What was the moment like when you got the call from the Bengals telling you that you were the selection?** SW: "It was exciting because I know that I have so many Georgia players that have been here, and they're in Cincinnati and doing great things with the Bengals.
+When I got the phone call and they told me, I was like, 'Add me to the list of Bengals from Georgia, and let's go off and do something great and help the team win and do whatever I can.' "

 Is that something you Georgia guys know going into the draft, that the Bengals frequently pick players from your school?

 SW: "We go into the draft hoping and praying to be put in that best situation to help whatever team we go to, and just to win and play the game that we love so much."

 How well do you know some of the Georgia players that are currently on the roster, like TE Orson Charles and DT Geno Atkins?

 SW: "When I came in my freshman year, I remember Geno being positive and being a role model for me to look up to.
 Same thing goes with A.J.
 Green — he was here my freshman year.
 Me and Orson came in together, so it's amazing that we can be teammates again."

 What do you think is the biggest thing that you bring to the table?

 SW: "I'm just a football player, man.
 Just a great guy in the locker room, and play football and put my heart into.
 Just do whatever the team needs and play football, that's what I love doing."